 TAKE IT SLOW AND Be patient:

 It is not easy to teach children new ways to cope up with anger and it takes time.
-Keep repeating and practising things.
+Keep repeating and practicing things.
 Take it slow and work on one behaviour at a time.
 Observe the changes and reward them.

 Foods that can help to control anger in child: